 27. Rustic Blue Guest Bedroom

 How can you make guests feel immediately at home in your house?
-A rustic blue guest bedroom uses a universally loved color to create a space that feels clean and a mix of light and dark blues through pillows, artwork, and a small accent chair.
-A simple wooden bed frame and some vintage-inspired decor like an old clock or a wooden sign add a touch of design is easy to maintain and always looks put-together, providing your visitors with a peaceful and stylish place to rest during their stay in your home.
+A rustic blue guest bedroom uses a universally loved color to create a space that feels clean and welcoming.
+Use a mix of light and dark blues through pillows, artwork, and a small accent chair.
+A simple wooden bed frame and some vintage-inspired decor like an old clock or a wooden sign add a touch of personality.
+This design is easy to maintain and always looks put-together, providing your visitors with a peaceful and stylish place to rest during their stay in your home.

 28. Blue Wood Beam Bedroom